The official blog of the Lung Institute.

 Sometimes managing COPD symptoms just takes a new perspective.

 For those with chronic obstructive pulmonary disease (COPD), often the most challenging aspect of the disease is the daily degradation of one’s quality of life as a result of symptoms.
 As with any chronic lung disease–in which symptoms will get progressively worse—associated COPD symptoms become gradually more difficult to manage and deal with.
-Although traditional COPD medications such as pills, inhalers and supplemental oxygen relieve these symptoms, the side-effects can be simply overwhelming.
+Although traditional COPD medications such as pills, inhalers and supplemental oxygen relieve these symptoms, the side effects can be overwhelming.
 However, natural treatment options do exist.
-In the face of few options and an increasingly taxing set of COPD symptoms, what can you do to avoid exacerbations and improve your quality of life?
+With few options and a taxing set of COPD symptoms, what can you do to avoid exacerbations and improve your quality of life?
 You start with a plan.

 With your health in mind, the Lung Institute is here to give you the breakdown on COPD Symptoms: and 5 Strategies to Combat Them.

 COPD can be affected by genetic history, smoking habits, living conditions, diet and exercise, as well as exposure to poor air quality—all of which can have a direct effect on the symptoms within a patient.
 Among COPD symptoms, those living with the disease can expect:

 - Shortness of breath, especially during physical activities

 - Blueness of the lips of fingernail beds

 - Frequent respiratory infections